abhi262628/CodeSoft_Task3/README.md

-This is task two of the CodSoft Internship, which involves creating a basic calculator using CSS, HTML, and JavaScript.
+This is task three of the CodSoft Internship, which involves creating a basic calculator using CSS, HTML, and JavaScript.